marty1885/EasyCL/README.md

 ```C++
 	EasyCl::SourceCode sourceCode("someOpenCLCode.cl");
 ```
-It's just easy as that<br>
+It's just that easy<br>
-There is also `bool EasyCl::SourceCode::good()` that tells you weather the loading is success.
+There is also `bool EasyCl::SourceCode::good()` which tells you weather the loading is success.

 ####Building program
 In OpenCL, after loading your source code.
 What you wana to do next is to build a program.(compile OpenCL code)<br>